 How do I sign up for a test?

 Residents must take an assessment and make an appointment online at www.fishersrecovery.com/testing.
 If you need assistance or do not have access to a computer, call the Coronavirus Hotline at 317-595-3211.
 No walk-up testing will be permitted.

 How often will testing be available?

-Testing will be available Monday through Friday from 9 a.m. to 5 p.m.
+Testing is available Monday through Friday from 9 a.m. to 5 p.m.
 Appointments must be made online in advance at www.fishersrecovery.com/testing.

 How quickly will test results be available?

-Test results will be available within 3 business days.
+Test results will be available in up to 10 business days.

 What follow-up will be done with the patient after testing?